fruitraccoon/react-tutorial-2020/04-security.md

 - **Untick the "Google" option** under "Social", as we'll just use defined username/passwords for this demo.

 Disable sign ups, so that only accounts that you define explicitly can sign in.
-Navigate to the "Authentication - Database" option in the menu, and click on the item to configure it.
+Navigate to the "Connections - Database" option in the menu, and click on the item to configure it.

 - **Enable the "Disable Sign Ups"** option.

 Finally, create a user to sign in as.
-Click on the "User Management - Users" menu option, and click "Create User".
+Click on the "Users & Roles - Users" menu option, and click "Create User".

 - Enter an email and password to use for signing in, and click "Create".

 ## React Configuration

-In order to use our new Auth0 application for signing in, we'll need tp pass a couple of configuration values for our site to use.
+In order to use our new Auth0 application for signing in, we'll need to pass a couple of configuration values for our site to use.
 The easiest way to pass configuration values is to use environment variables.

 Add the following to the `.env` file: